fbpx

 Proposing an Offer, Order Standard

 Offer and order management are crucial components in various industries, especially in sectors like airlines, retail, and e-commerce.
-What is lacking is any industry standard that defines how this should word across all travel sectors.
+What is lacking is any industry standard that defines how this should work across all travel sectors.
 There are siloed definitions such as for airlines, but even there, not an open standard (licensing fees and restrictions) .
 It would help conceptually to think of an offer as a container or shopping basket.
 Whether online or in a store you do not have multiple baskets based on the products you wish to buy.
 The shopping basket is agnostic to what the product is, the price and the terms and conditions (rules) of purchase.
-The product in the basket, say a toy, conveys it’s description, price and rules such as “not suitable for children under 4”.
+The product in the basket, say a toy, conveys its description, price and rules such as “not suitable for children under 4”.
 A retailer may bundle products into a single offer, again with descriptions, prices, and rules of the bundle.

 Shortcut: If you want to skip the reading and join the workgroup, click here.